rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/2-app-of-apps.md

 ## Application of Applications

-# Get GitLab Ready for GitOps
+# Get Gitea Ready for GitOps

-> In this exercise we'll setup our git project to store our code and configuration.
-We will then connect Argo CD (our gitOps controller) to this git repository to enable the GitOps workflow.
+> In this exercise we'll connect Argo CD (our gitOps controller) to our git repository to enable the GitOps workflow.
+We will be storing definitions of toolings and model deployments in `mlops-gitops` repository and make Argo CD aware of that repo.

 1. Log into Gitea with your credentials.
-GitLab URL:
+Gitea URL:

     ```bash
     https://<GIT_SERVER>